Implementation of three LWC Schemes in the WiFi 4-Way Handshake with Software Defined Radio: Implementation of OFDM System, IEEE 802.11X and CoAP in SDR

 The multiply-const block is used to multiply each input complex number by a constant number in order to adjust the gain of signals.
 The constant number is set from $0.01$ to $0.03$ for the implementation by using USRPs.
-In other words, if the constant number is lower than 0.01, then the SNR will be too small.
-In contrast, if constant number is higher than $0.03$, the USRP will be saturated for a high SNR.
+In other words, if the constant number is lower than 0.01, then the signal-to-noise ratio (SNR) will be too small.
+In contrast, if the constant number is higher than $0.03$, the USRP will be saturated for a high SNR.
 The SDR will receive a high bit-error-rate (BER) for both situations.
-Note that this constant number is the reference number for USRP devices which may not be linearly proportion to the sending signal's power, and its range is not accurate for each USRP device.
+Note that this constant number is the reference number for the USRP devices which may not be linearly proportion to the sending signal's power, and its range is not accurate for each USRP device.
 Finally, the tag-gate block is used to remove the tag which is an internal variable passed by blocks.

 The USRP-sink block in the GNU radio companion provides an interface to setup the parameters of the USRP device, which has parameters, namely IP address, center frequency and sample rate.
-In our experiments, the USRP-sink block is used to set the parameters for the USRP sender.
-Its IP is set to be $addr=192.168.10.2$, the center frequency is set to 892 MHz.
+In our experiment, the USRP-sink block is used to set the parameters for the USRP sender whose IP address is set to be $addr=\texttt{192.168.10.2}$ and the center frequency is set to 892 MHz.

 \textbf{IEEE 802.11a OFDM Receiver.} The OFDM receiver is shown in Figure \ref{fig:OFDM_Receiver}.
-The OFDM demodulation procedures included header detector, FFT, frame equalizer, OFDM serializer, underlying demodulation and repack are put in one block which used Schmidl OFDM Synchronization block given by \cite{Schmidl97} in order to increase the efficiency of frequency and timing synchronization for OFDM.
-The file-sink block in Figure \ref{fig:OFDM_Receiver} is used to save the demodulated message bytes, and used to get BER by comparing with the original sending data.
+The OFDM demodulation procedures include a header detector, FFT, frame equalizer, OFDM serializer, underlying demodulation and repack are put in one block which used Schmidl OFDM Synchronization block given by \cite{Schmidl97} in order to increase the efficiency of frequency and timing synchronization.
+The file-sink block in Figure \ref{fig:OFDM_Receiver} is used to save the demodulated message bytes and to get BER by comparing with the original sending data.
 The USRP-source block for the receiver has the same parameter as of the sender, except the IP, which is $addr= \texttt{192.168.60.2}$.